senad-d/senad-d.github.io/_posts/2023-10-20-aws-send-ses.md

 <script defer data-domain="senad-d.github.io" src="https://plus.seki.ink/js/script.js"></script>
 ![](https://github.com/senad-d/senad-d.github.io/blob/main/_media/images/backgroun.png?raw=true){: .shadow }

-# **Introduction:**
-The script constructs an email message in MIME format.
-The email is structured with headers, and it includes both HTML content and a plain text attachment.
+The script is designed to construct an email message in Multipurpose Internet Mail Extensions (MIME) format.
+This email is structured with headers and encompasses both HTML content and a plain text attachment.

-## **Prerequisites:**
+## **Prerequisites**

 Before you can use the script, you need to ensure you have the following prerequisites in place: